 1. Promotes Growth and Health of Intestinal Microbiota

-Animal research using apple pectin, a widely used type in food processing, demonstrated impressive affects on beneficial gut bacteria including an increase in production of specific short chain fatty acids that provide ideal pH conditions for these bacteria.
+Animal research using apple pectin, a widely used type in food processing, demonstrated impressive effects on beneficial gut bacteria including an increase in production of specific short-chain fatty acids that provide ideal pH conditions for these bacteria.
 This is particularly promising since the human gut contains the same type of beneficial bacteria as noted in the research.

 In addition to helping provide a hospitable environment for beneficial bacteria, fatty acids like butyrate help to provide a large percentage of the fuel necessary for the colon.
 This can positively influence mucosal blood flow, intestinal motility, and the permeability of the gut.
 Maintaining these aspects of intestinal health are paramount to guarding proper absorption and helping to reduce the threat of absorption of potential allergens through the gut.

-Animals studies show that adding pectinase to livestock feed can aid the digestive process in animals, allowing them better access to nutrients and minerals.
+Animal studies show that adding pectinase and other enzymes to livestock feed can aid the digestive process in animals, allowing them to better utilize nutrients and minerals.
 Using digestive enzymes in animal feed is a widespread commercial use, and theoretically, these results could apply to humans, as well.

 How to Read the Units of Measurement for Pectinase

 VeganZyme® contains a 100% vegan form of pectinase extracted from the fermentation of Aspergillus niger.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, contains no animal product and is completely suitable for vegetarians and vegans.
+It's non-GMO, kosher-certified, vegan, and gluten-free.

-VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
-This formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.
+VeganZyme is the most advanced, full-spectrum systemic and digestive enzyme formula in the world.
+The formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, nuts and seeds, dairy, and other food sources.

 VeganZyme may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.